wasm3/node-wasm-trace/README.md

 ### How it works

-1. The input file is instrumented with `Binaryen.js`.
+1. Analyzes the input wasm file (checks for `WASI`, instrumentation, etc.)
-   This is equivalent to running `wasm-opt` with `--log-execution`, `--instrument-memory`, `--instrument-locals` options.
+2. Instruments it using `Binaryen.js` (this is equivalent to running `wasm-opt`)
-2. Saves the instrumented wasm file, if needed.
+3. Saves the instrumented wasm file, if needed
-3. Runs the instrumented file with `Wasmer.js` + injected instrumentation handlers.
+4. Runs the instrumented file with `Wasmer.js` + injected instrumentation handlers
-4. Writes the produced traces to `trace.log`.
+5. Writes the produced traces to `trace.log`